By Maddie Jostol

 3. Localize your social media

 Take your social media activity to the next level by adopting the hyper-local method.
-Share your adventures as a realtor in that area, posting photos and videos from recognizable local places.
-When people see you active in your local area in your updates, you’ll be top of mind when they think about realtors in their neighborhood.
+Share your adventures as an agent in that area, posting photos and videos from recognizable local places.
+When people see you active in your local area in your updates, you’ll be top of mind when they think about agents in their neighborhood.
 Be the local real estate expert.
 Share local homes that are currently on the market, and post updates on your successful sales, placing an emphasis on their location.